 - Using the New Relic Lambda layer with your function

-- Adding permissions to the function to access the AWS Secrets Manager and retrieve the New Relic license key
+- Adding permissions to the function to access the AWS Secrets Manager and retrieve the New Relic

 - Runtime-specific techinques for wrapping your handler, so that New Relic can capture telemetry